kraxx/42_Portfolio/README.md

 - most importantly, no use of C Standard Library functions outside of a select few (`write`, `malloc`, `free`, `open`, `read`), unless otherwise specified

 # Projects Completed
 These are the projects I have completed during my time spent at 42, from April 2017 - June 2018.
 I've included repositories containing my work for most of the projects.
-For those I have not, it's probably due to the code being spaghetti and I don't have the sense of urgency to fix 'em up.
+For those I have not, they're either spaghetti or lost in the void.

 ## Intro